paulbaumgarten/pbaumgarten.com/myp-design/intro-to-ai/README.md

         return (self.find_closest(self.position_space, position), self.find_closest(self.velocity_space, velocity))

     def max_action(self, state):
+        # Search our q-table for all entries that match the current state.
+        # Then, look through those results to find the action that obtained the highest reward.
         max_index = 0
         max_value = -10e10 # a really negative number, ie: -10^10
         for i in range(len(self.action_space)):